barbara-sfx/sfx-docs/ProductDocs/docs/index.md

 Here is a change I am making on April 6 at 7:42 AM, to see if it gets pushed to either of the above sites

+Files in sidebar should now be basically empty after I commit the revised files.